 How do you burn belly fat?
 The best results from a diet come from reducing calories and increasing activities.
 I did this by evaluating the previous four weeks and consequently sticking with what works.
-I lost belly fat, reduce calories, and increased my activities by eating less and moving more.
+I lost belly fat, reduced calories, and increased my activities by eating less and moving more.
 It’s best if you know how your body responds to food and activities.
 Above all, do enough to cause positive changes without hunger, cravings, and fatigue.
 Before applying week five to your fat loss journey, read week four first.

 How to get the most out of a diet by reducing calories and increasing activities

-Cutting calories Is the key to burn belly fat.
+Cutting calories is the key to burn belly fat.

-The key to my success was knowing my body, which allowed me to avoid hunger, fatigue, and cravings while surgically reducing body fat.
 If I eat less than 1500 calories, I will lose weight.
 Just knowing that fact alone made fat loss possible.
 You need to find the calorie number that causes you to lose fat.
 I used the ratio of 50% protein, 35% fats, and 15% carbohydrates as a goal.
 I also set a target of 50 grams or fewer carbs and 24 grams or fewer of sugar.

 My meals averaged out to 54% protein, 18% fat, 28% carbohydrates, and 1320 calories.
 I messed up my fat and carbohydrate goals and conversely excelled with my protein goals.
 The number of calories I ate overshadowed all of that.
 I credited the low calories I ate to my protein and micronutrients.

 Also, I continued to eat nutrient-dense foods and drink plenty of water.
 In particular, I drank water in between meals, which kept me full longer.
 One of my favorite meals for dinner was salmon placed in a bed of spinach.
 I was starting to learn how valuable spinach was for fat loss.